darkstar0x714/Embedded-Linux-Course/01-python-course/README.md

 ### webbrowser

 The **webbrowser** module is a Python provides a simple interface for opening web browsers and displaying web pages, making it convenient for automating web-related tasks and opening URLs programmatically in your Python scripts.

+### platform

+The **platform** module is a Python provides a simple interface to access information about the host operating system, including details like the OS name, version, and hardware architecture, making it useful for cross-platform compatibility and system-specific code.

+### uuid

+The **uuid** module is a Python is used to generate and work with universally unique identifiers (UUIDs).
+These UUIDs are 128-bit values that are typically used for unique identification in various applications and systems.

+### smtplib

+The **smtplib** module is a Python is used for sending email messages using the Simple Mail Transfer Protocol (SMTP).
+It enables developers to create and send email messages programmatically, making it a valuable tool for automating email-related tasks in Python applications.

+### sys

+The **sys** module is a Python library that provides access to system-specific parameters and functions.
+It is often used for command-line arguments, interacting with the Python runtime environment, and other system-related tasks.

+### plyer

+The **plyer** module is a Python library that simplifies cross-platform access to common hardware features, such as notifications, camera, GPS, and more.
+It enables developers to create platform-independent applications with ease.

+### time

+The **time** module is a Python provides functionality for working with time, including functions for measuring time intervals, formatting time, and interacting with system time.
+It is commonly used for tasks such as benchmarking, scheduling, and date/time manipulation in Python programs.

+### openpyxl

+The **openpyxl** module is a Python library for working with Excel files (both .xlsx and .xlsm formats).
+It enables developers to create, modify, and extract data from Excel spreadsheets programmatically.

 ## Tasks